TurnKey Production Lines for Manufacture of PV Modules

 The first process step is the preparation and cleaning of the glass plate.
 This can be done automatically with pick and place systems, robots and glass washing machine or dry brush cleaner.
 The first sheet of encapsulant is also applied in this step.

 A high quality stringer is fundamental for any line, and is one of the key factors in production capacity calculations.
 We use stringers made by the market leaders and made in Europe.
 This is a fully automated process.
 The operator fills trays with solar cells which are fed automatically into the machine and the stringer applies the busbars.
-One stringer can process 2100 cells per hour so if only one stringer is installed on a production line, the maximum number of solar panels that can be created is 31 per hour (when producing 60-cell modules).
-For a higher production rate, two stringers can be installed on one line.
 Next, the strings are placed accurately on the prepared glass sheet by a robot.
 Advanced vision and sensor systems ensure proper creation of the cell matrix.

 3. Interconnection, inspection & repair

 This part of the process is also called “busbar soldering”, where the strings are connected electrically to form a series.
 This is typically a semi-automatic step, but fully-automatic busbar soldering is also available if required.